 Explore the difference between a boss and a leader…

 The difference between a boss and a leader is mindset.
 Bosses care about results and deadlines.
 Leaders always remember that they are leaders of people.
 This means understanding what makes their team members unique as people: our strengths, interests, goals, and so on.
 More importantly, this means expressing genuine care for these traits and building relationships with their team members.
 Without this understanding and care, it is difficult for a leader to truly motivate their team to be successful.
-While Leadership Inspirations offers a variety of tools (Activities Database, Facilitator Tools, etc) that you can use to learn about your team and theorize about concepts such as motivating others, a successful leader uses these things in combination with strong interpersonal skills and a mindfulness of their team members’ humanity.
+A successful leader uses these things in combination with strong interpersonal skills and a mindfulness of their team members’ humanity.
 Without this mindset, a leader is just another boss.

 *Meet the Author*